-The University of Tennessee Cancer Institute offers survivorship care to patients at the completion of their treatment.
-Cancer Institute patients have access to a variety of supportive services through their entire cancer journey.
 Survivorship begins with a diagnosis of cancer.
+The University of Tennessee Medical Center’s Cancer Institute offers survivorship care and access to a variety of supportive services through a patient’s entire cancer journey.
 Survivorship is a broad term that applies to all patients who have been diagnosed with cancer, regardless of stage.

 The Cancer Institute Nurse Navigators are specially trained individuals who provide individualized assistance to patients, families, and caregivers to help them overcome healthcare barriers and facilitate timely access to care.
 A nurse navigator is a professional, registered nurse that provides:

 - Ease of transition

 - Access to resources

 These services are offered to patients, families, and caregivers to expedite informed decision making and timely access to quality health care throughout all phases of the cancer continuum.

 At the Cancer Institute, we have a licensed clinical social worker that provides services, such as individual and family counseling, education, and information with referrals to community resources, including support groups.
 Trained to meet the specific and unique needs of cancer patients, our social worker can meet with patients and families, including caregivers and children, to provide the support needed to manage the day-to-day challenges of living with cancer.
 The social worker also is a notary for advanced directives.